megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 AI services and applications are a subset of modern applications.
 Securing AI apps requires a holistic, end-to-end approach. **You cannot fully protect AI applications without also securing the underlying web applications and APIs.** AI services are powered by APIs, which serve as the backbone of these systems.
 Securing APIs is critical to maintaining the integrity and reliability of AI services.
 Below are the 7 key security controls that are essential for ensuring the overall security of modern web applications, API and AI services.

+For the purpose of this class, we will only focus on AI Gateway security control - Runtime Security and Traffic Governance.
+Please reach out for further deep dive session on other controls.

 ..  image:: ./_static/class5-1-1.png

 1 - Fundamental about F5 AI Gateway